Websoft9/docker-library/README.md

 ## Support

-If you want to get our Enterprise Support to ensure high availability of applications, you can subscribe our [Theia Enterprise Support](https://www.websoft9.com/apps)
+You can subscribe our [Websoft9 Enterprise Support](https://www.websoft9.com/apps) to ensure high availability of applications and more:

-What you get with a Enterprise Support subscription?

 * Knowledge: Answers and guidance from product experts
 * Support: Everything you need for technical support, e.g Enable HTTPS, Upgrade guide